anotherlab/anotherlab.github.io/_posts/2017-05-26-getting-the-most-out-of-vmware-fusion-8-5-running-windows-10.md

       * Set bus type to SCSI
       * Set &#8220;Pro-allocate disk space&#8221; to enabled.

 There are some settings that are not directly exposed through the settings dialog.
-You&#8217;ll need to modify the .xmx file directly.
+You'll need to modify the .xmx file directly.
 There are a couple of ways of getting at the .vmx file, the clearest technique is documented on the vmguru.com page: [&#8220;Modifying the .vmx file step-by-step&#8221;](https://www.vmguru.com/2017/02/how-to-correctly-modify-the-vmx-file-in-vmware-fusion-8-x/).

   * Change **ethernet0.virtualDev = “e1000e”** to **ethernet0.virtualDev = “vmxnet3”**
     This will change the default network adaptive to an enhanced driver